michael2012z/BitBible/markdown/KJV/files/Gen.md

 10. And the angel of the Lord said unto her, I will multiply thy seed exceedingly, that it shall not be numbered for multitude.

-11. And the angel of the Lord said unto her, Behold, thou art with child, and shalt bear a son, and shalt call his name Ishmael; because the Lord hath heard thy affliction.Ishmael: that is, God shall hear
+11. And the angel of the Lord said unto her, Behold, thou art with child, and shalt bear a son, and shalt call his name Ishmael; because the Lord hath heard thy affliction.

 12. And he will be a wild man; his hand will be against every man, and every man’s hand against him; and he shall dwell in the presence of all his brethren.

 13. And she called the name of the Lord that spake unto her, Thou God seest me: for she said, Have I also here looked after him that seeth me?

-14. Wherefore the well was called Beer–lahai–roi; behold, it is between Kadesh and Bered.Beer–lahai–roi: that is, The well of him that liveth and seeth me
+14. Wherefore the well was called Beer–lahai–roi; behold, it is between Kadesh and Bered.

 15. And Hagar bare Abram a son: and Abram called his son’s name, which Hagar bare, Ishmael.